nmm131/cp4waiops-accelerator/README.md

 # CP4WAIOPS Accelerator

+## When testing scripts locally
+Run NIKH script's from the `./aiops-install-ansible` folder
+## When testing scripts remotely
+Run any script from the `/code` folder

 # Notes
 We are using a python base image, but are not installing node We are using .env and --env-file during docker run command to pass in the IBM Entitlement Key, as well as use OCP Login Credentials in ansible playbook yaml files